Cnsbmkpsr/vuejs-cinema-project/README.md

 # **Cinema Project**

 This is the Cinema Project, a web application for browsing and searching movies and series using the **[The Movie DataBase API](https://www.themoviedb.org/documentation/api)**.
-The project is built with Vue.js 3, TypeScript, Vuex, Vue Router, Axios, and Tailwind CSS.
+The project is built with Vue.js 3, TypeScript, Vuex, Vue Router, and Tailwind CSS.

 ## **Installation Choices**